 Software-Defined Network (SDN) and Network Function Virtualization (NFV) technologies enhance the performance of IoV.
 SD-IoV enabled routing for the internet of vehicles helps to handle a highly dynamic network.
 The evolution of the 5G technology and Cellular network will expand the possibilities of Cellular communication in IoV.

-In conclusion, we can say that the revolutionary technology IoV (Internet of vehicle) provides countless opportunities to automotive manufactures and provides it also provides a safe driving experience convenience to the passenger.
-In the competitive world, IoV became an essential part of the automotive industry.
+In conclusion, we can say that the revolutionary technology IoV (Internet of vehicle) provides countless opportunities to automotive manufactures and it also provides a safe driving experience to the passengers.
+In the competitive world, IoV has become an essential part of the automotive industry.
 The business benefit of IoV spreads in different areas like components, technology, and communication areas.
 The evolution of 5G increases the speed and efficiency of IoV applications in the automotive industry.
-Integration of SDN/NFV technologies on IoV enhances the security and efficiency of the system, especially SD-IoV- SDN-enabled routing for IoV.
+Integration of SDN/NFV technologies with IoV enhances security and efficiency, especially for SD-IoV and SDN-enabled routing.